 Since the stocks are housed in the investor's Demat Account, stock basket investing allows the investor higher control over investments.
-Keeping the stocks in a demat account allows the customer to plan withdrawals and know where their money is at all times.
+Keeping the stocks in a demat account allows customers to plan withdrawals and know where their money is.

 The shares will be transferred to the Demat account, and any dividends will be sent to the investor's bank account.

 Mutual funds, on the other hand, do not let investors tailor their investment portfolios.
-You may choose between equity and debt, as well as any subject or sector.
+You may choose between equity, debt, and any subject or sector.

 In a mutual fund, investors do not influence where their money is put.
 Instead of portfolio shares, investors are issued mutual fund units.
 The investor doesn't need to create a demat account.